 Tochigi Prefecture has one of the highest rates of lightning storms in Japan.
 In Utsunomiya city in particular, the lightning intensity and frequency is higher compared to other cities.
 In summer, there is lightning almost every evening.
 Since lightning storms are extremely strong in Utsunomiya, people who are working outdoors will return home whenever they occur.
 Surge protectors are commonly fitted to the electric sockets in Tochigi homes.

 Shark dishes during New Year

 During New Year, in addition to osechi and ozoni (traditional New Year dishes), residents of Tochigi Prefecture eat sakanbo or shark meat.
 Since the simmered shark meat is very soft and has few bones, young children and the elderly can eat it safely meaning people tend to serve this dish whenever there is a party with many relatives and neighbors.
 The odd thing about this fondness for shark meat though, is that Tochigi Prefecture is completely landlocked and about as far from the sea as you can be in Japan.

 In Tochigi Prefecture, it is commonplace for people to drink "lemon milk" just like coffee milk is drunk in other prefectures.
 This is a unique drink that often comes as a surprise to people from other prefectures.
 Even though there is no actual lemon juice in lemon milk, the drink is both sweet and sour, which is not necessarily to everyone's liking.
 There are many other strange items sold in Tochigi such as lemon yogurt, lemon sausage, and lemon udon noodles.
 And incidentally, Tochigi Prefecture does not produce lemons.

 There are many prefectural characteristics that seem bizarre and incredible to people from other prefectures.
 Please also check out the other articles in this series!
-If there is any prefecture you wish to understand better, please post your request in the comments on the right!
+If there is any prefecture you wish to understand better, please post your request in the comments!